IBM/wcs-ocaml/README.md

   -cursor token       A token identifying the last value from the previous page of results.
   -short              Display ony workspace ids and names.
   -wcs-cred cred.json The file containing the Watson Conversation Service credentials.
+  -version            Print the Watson Conversation API version number used.
   -no-error-recovery  Do not try to recover in case of error.
   -debug              Print debug messages.
   -help               Display this list of options